JunwookHeo/YOLO-OT/README.md

+# YOT

-# This is a project for object tracking using YOLO and LSTM.
+This is a project for object tracking using YOLO and LSTM.